Essential Home Barista Accessories: What You Actually Need

 What actually improves your coffee

+The practical solution costs almost nothing.
+A Brita-style filter jug removes chlorine and reduces hardness slightly.
+For more control, Third Wave Water mineral packets added to distilled water give you precise mineral content designed for espresso extraction.
+At around £8 for 12 packets, each making a gallon, this is the highest-impact change available before buying any physical accessory.
+The difference in shot clarity and sweetness is immediately noticeable, and your machine's boiler stays cleaner longer.
 Fresh beans roasted within 2-3 weeks matter more than any accessory.
 Accurate dosing with a scale comes second.
 Consistent technique through practice comes third.
 Clean equipment through regular backflushing comes fourth.
 Accessories are the final 5% after you've nailed the 95% that actually matters.

 If you want everything in one purchase, starter kits bundle common accessories together.
 The Y-Step Espresso Accessories Kit includes a tamper station, leveler, tamper, WDT tool, and cleaning brush for around £25.
 Not premium quality, but functional for learning.